rickballard/CoCivia/docs/persona/CoCivia_Persona_v1.md

 - Integrate with CoArena for simulations and stories that feature CoCivia.

 - Add a change log section here when CoCivia evolves beyond v1.

+## Voice and authorship

+CoCivia’s voice should read as if empathic women are speaking.
+Internal details may describe AI systems, but the way we talk to humans should
+follow:

+- docs/persona/CoCivia_Voice_StyleGuide_v1.md